 In March 2023, the Company was approved for a \$512 research and development grant from the Quebec government.
-As of March 31st, 2023, the Company has accrued \$512 for the grant which offset research and development labor costs during the quarter ended.
+The Company has recognized \$512 for the grant which offset research and development labor costs during the six-months period ended June 30, 2023.
+As at June 30th, 2023, the government grant is still outstanding and included in Trade and other receivables.